TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-device-rebooting.md

 ## **Recommended Steps**

 1. Power cycle the device
-2. If the issue persists, log a [Support ticket](https://docs.microsoft.com/azure/databox/data-box-disk-contact-microsoft-support)
+2. If the issue persists, continue to create support request.